• Skip to primary navigation

 • Pokepokea te pokenga – knead the dough.
 Do this for 5 minutes only, until stretchy.
 You can do this by hand on a lightly floured bench or in a stand mixer.

-• Prepare your pata kāriki (garlic butter) as it rises.
-This can be prepared a day or so in advance and stored in a sealed container in the fridge.
+This can be prepared up to a week in advance and stored in a sealed container in the fridge until you are ready to use it.

 Garlic and Herb Butter – Te Pata Kāriki me ngā Amiami